OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-27.md

 ## Numbers 27:6

-The Lord spoke to Moses,
+The Lord then spoke to Moses, saying,

 ## Numbers 27:7